nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 ### Adding nf-core modules to a pipeline

-Adding nf-core modules to a pipeline, if the modules already exist in the nf-core modules repository can be done with the following command (executing it in the main pipeline directory):
+Adding nf-core modules to a pipeline, if the modules already exist in the nf-core modules repository, can be done with the following command (executing it in the main pipeline directory):

 ```bash
 nf-core modules install <module name>